 I recently came back from a second business trip that I took to the Dominican Republic (DR) this past March.
 Though I was there on business it felt like a mini-vacation.
 It refreshed and rejuvenated me in many ways.
+And it showed me how the Dominican Republic is a dream expat location.

 I was able to accomplish a number of important tasks related to the upgraded, streamlined graphic design services that are offered through ACS.
 Yet, I was also able to enjoy the weather, people, food, and sites to a great extent during my trip.
 I learned many things about the country.